tommyku/blog3/content/blog/the-cat-state-of-boolean-variable.md

 kind: article
 created_at: '2017-11-15 00:00:00 +0800'
 slug: preview
-preview: true
+preview: false
 ---

-One day when I was implementing the login UI of my app in React, I thought about a `let login = true` flag.
+One day when I was implementing a login UI of my app in React, I thought about a `let login = true` flag.

-For a boolean variable in an object-oriented language such as JavaScript, how many states do it have?
+For a boolean variable in an object-oriented language such as JavaScript, how many states could it possibly have?
 Let's count, `true` and `false`, there gives you two states.

+> S &isin; { True, False }

 Nope, there is an extra state, `null`, the variable can point to an empty reference.
 Of course, in such case we aren't talking about the variable itself, we are talking about a reference name.
 In JavaScript, such reference could also evaluate to `undefined`!

+> S &isin; { True, False, null, undefined }

 ## Why does it matter?